 When divining by torches, if the flame formed a single point it was deemed to be a good omen, bad if it split into two, while three was considered an even luckier omen then one.
 If the flame flickered, i.e. it was bent, this was taken to foretell sickness for the healthy, and death for those unfortunate enough to be sick already.
 Its sudden extinction was said to predict the coming of an awesome disaster or catastrophe.
 In sacrificial Pyromancy, the outlook was good when the flame burned profusely to consume the sacrifice quickly, but if it was slow, it normally foretold of evil.

 Some Different Methods of Pyromancy

-The most basic form of pyromancy is that in which flames from a sacrificial fire, a candle, or some other source are observed, from which the diviner interprets the shapes that he or she sees within them.
-There are many variations of pyromancy, some of which are listed below:
+The most basic form of Pyromancy is that in which flames from a sacrificial fire, a candle, or some other source are observed, from which the diviner interprets the shapes that he or she sees within them.
+There are several variations relating to Pyromancy, some of which are listed below:

 Return to top of page.